 Luxembourg-Ville Travel Guide

-Modern Luxembourg, on the plateau du Krichberg, is more concerned with business than pleasure, as the work of a major international financial centre goes on inside the many modern office complexes in the area.
-Luxembourg has the highest number of banks of any city in Europe, and it is also home to numerous European Union institutions.
+Modern Luxembourg, on the Plateau du Krichberg, is more concerned with business than pleasure, as the work of a major international financial centre goes on inside the many modern office complexes in the city.
+Luxembourg is chock full of banks and is home to numerous European Union institutions.
 The European Council of Ministers holds their sessions in the city for three months every year, and the European Court of Justice presides here too.
-Although tourists come to the city to enjoy the medieval charm and history, the modern buzz of the place ensures that there are good restaurants and lots of quality hotels.
-Luxembourg is a tiny country and there are many wonderful excursions from the city.
+Although tourists come to the city to enjoy the medieval charm and history, the financial prestige attracts businessmen and the modern buzz of the place ensures that there are good restaurants and lots of quality hotels.
+Luxembourg is a tiny country and there are many wonderful excursions from the city into the countryside and to surrounding towns.

 Become our Luxembourg-Ville Travel Expert